asdacdsfca/LOL_Esports_Analysis/README.md

 |   12.23 | Jinx       | 1        |

 **Exaplantion**:
 This grouped table shows the win rate of `Jinx` and `Aphelios` individually by `patch`.
-Though this is not closely related to our anlysis question, however, this leads us to think an interesting question: **Does patch influence the win rate difference between Jinx and Aphelios?**.
-Some idea we have in mind would be performing a `ANOVA` F-test, though we are not going to explore this topic on this project.
+Though this is not closely related to our anlysis question, however, this leads us to think of an interesting question: **Does patch influence the win rate difference between Jinx and Aphelios?**.
+Some idea we have in mind would be performing an `ANOVA` F-test, though we are not going to explore this topic on this project.

 ___
 ## Assessment of Missingness